Bsagar07/working_with_pandas/README.md

 # Pandas

-Code and Data for Learning important functions and syntax of Pandas lib.
+Code and data for getting insights from winemag dataset using Pandas lib.